gpoehl/phpReport/docs/source/collector.rst

 Collector
 =========

-A collector class is designed to hold and manage multiple items.
+A collector class manage multiple items.
 An item can be an other collector or an calculator object.

 .. include:: defaultCollectors.rst